What is a kidney transplant?

 A kidney transplant is a surgical procedure performed to replace a diseased kidney with a healthy kidney from another person.
 The kidney may come from a deceased donor or from a living donor.

 A kidney transplant is recommended for people who have serious kidney dysfunction and will not be able to live without dialysis or a transplant.
-Some of the kidney diseases for which transplants are done include the following conditions.
-However, not all cases of the following diseases require kidney transplantation.
-Always consult your doctor for a diagnosis.
+Some of the kidney diseases for which transplants are done include the following conditions:

 - Congenital renal obstructive disorders leading to hydronephrosis, including the following: